geoalchimista/hyy16/readme.md

 # What do they do?

 `preproc_config.py`: Configuration of preprocessing settings. **Modify the directories in this script before you run any other script.**
+- To configure it for daily online processing, set the key `process_recent_period` in `run_options` to `True`.
+By default, the processing traces back 3 days in time.
+This can be configured through the key `traceback_in_days`.

 `hyy16_fetch_smear_data.py`: Fetch SMEAR II meteorological data through its official API portal.
 Optional arguments are